konsumer/raylib-live/README.md

 The purpose of this is to have a live-reloading C-based raylib setup, so you can work on your scene and see changes right away.
-You will need emscritpen, cmake and nodejs installed.
+You will need emscritpen, cninja, and make and nodejs installed, or docker.

 It also has Github CI setup to auto-publish a demo seite for quick-sharing of your project.
 [Here](https://konsumer.js.org/raylib-live) is an example.